-We’re accountants, we know that sometimes we use terms that can be confusing and not mean anything to you.
+We’re accountants, so we know that understanding your accounts can be tricky.
 Here at Cardens, we strive to speak ‘plain English’, to explain and simplify everything for our clients.

 We want you to be happy and assured that you know what we are talking about.
 To make things easier, we have drafted a blog on all the accountancy terms we think you will find useful, they should help you to understand your accounts a little bit better.